This post may contain affiliate links. Please see my disclosure policy for details.

 You’ll often be floating down the river and see a shack with a sign saying ‘Toddy’ or a photo of a terracotta pot spilling out palm wine.
 That’s your cue.

-These aren’t the cleanest places or the most fancy, but they will be packed with local men who are playing cards, watching TV or chatting after a hard days work.
+These aren’t the cleanest places or the fanciest, but they will be packed with local men who are playing cards, watching TV, or chatting after a hard day’s work.

 On my visit, it was festival time, so there weren’t many open for business.
-But, luckily we found one that was open to try some Toddy!
+But, luckily we found one that was open to trying some Toddy!

 You must be careful with how much you consume as they often mix with local water.
 Plus, if you’re not used to drinking it, it can irritate your stomach.

 However, it’s a must-try and was one of the highlights of my trip to Alleppey!

 Related post – how to enjoy a Toddy Shack safely in Kerala!